Conformal Coating Equipment

 Very efficient for conformal film application, automated dip coating can be readily adapted for all volume production, large or small.
 Completely submerging the PCB in liquid coating material contained in the dip-tank, this method ensures the entire assembly is covered, including underneath components and around 3D boards with difficult topography.
 Moreover, there is no waste of coating material with dipping or need for subsequent over-spray.

 The drying cabinet extracts air surrounding recently coated circuit boards, curing and storing them following film application.
 This stage of the process simultaneously dries PCBs and removes potentially hazardous fumes, left behind during coating.
 The presence of either

 - particles trapped under the coating’s surface or

 - uneven film thickness

 - interfere with its purpose of providing the assembly’s specified conformal protection.

 The drying cabinet helps eliminate these problems.
 Physically, each PCB unit within the cabinet is positioned to be stationary, minimizing contact of airborne particles with the coating surface.
 Perhaps more important, coating-flow is eliminated, so the wet coating does not develop areas of uneven thickness.

 Studying the recently-coated PCB with intensified, long-wave UV lighting in an inspection booth is recommended.
 The dark, enclosed space provides an ideal environment for examining the still-fluorescing film.
-Inspection detects regions of the coating surface that require manual touchup.
+Conformal coating inspection equipment allows detection regions of the coating surface that require manual touchup.
 The inspection booth is also the station where electrostatic discharge (ESD) points are attached to the PCB, to prevent development of any ESD issues during operation.

 At Diamond-MT, we utilize two inspection booths; one for inspection and one for coating touchup.